From a very young age, we’re taught in school about seasonal patterns in the world of plants and animals alike.

-You see, bearded dragons go into brumation as a direct response to the changing of the seasons.
+You see, bearded dragons go into brumation as a direct response to the changing of the seasons…

 In addition to changes in the sun, the weather itself will also be changing, leading to colder temperatures.
-This affects the availability of the food beardies need to survive; plants go dormant until spring and insects die off.
+This affects the availability of the food beardies NEED to survive; plants go dormant until spring and insects die off.

 While any responsible owner is going to supply their bearded dragon with enough food, warmth, and light to keep them healthy year-round, it doesn’t necessarily mean you can change their biology just like that.

 You see, it is important to acknowledge that despite the resources we provide, bearded dragons have evolved to welcome brumation as simply a part of their life.